YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 **Routines in the File System**

 Routines in YottaDB are simply files in the file system; they do not reside in databases.
 You can edit routines from the YDB> prompt.
 Start ydb and at the YDB> prompt, type zedit "greeting" and hit ENTER.
 This starts the vi editor editing the source routine for ^greeting, /home/yottadbuser/.yottadb/r1.20_x86_64/r/greeting.m.
-Use the five key-sequence ESCAPE : q !
-ENTER to exit vi without changing the file.
+Use the five key-sequence ESCAPE:q!ENTER to exit vi without changing the file.

 .. note::
   although vi always puts a newline at the end of your file; other editors may not.
 A YottaDB program file should always end with a newline.